Did You Know?

 eThe ENERGY STAR product category "Displays" includes computer displays, digital picture frames, and professional signage.
 Computer displays are covered by EPEAT.
 Professional signage is not covered by EPEAT.

 When buying or specifying products listed in the table above, Federal agencies must ensure the product is ENERGY STAR–qualified and meets the low standby power requirement.
 All products listed as "compliant" within the Low Standby Product List meet these requirements: FEMP updates the underlying data monthly using ENERGY STAR's qualified product lists.
-Per Executive Order 13514, Federal customers must also ensure that 95% of computer and computer monitor purchases qualify as Electronic Product Environmental Assessment Tool (EPEAT) products each year.
+Per Executive Order 13514, Federal customers must also ensure that 95% of electronic product purchases qualify as Electronic Product Environmental Assessment Tool (EPEAT) products each year.
 Electronic products not listed in the table above must meet a standby power level of 1 watt or less unless such a product is not available or is not cost effective in the intended application.
 In that case, the buyer should seek a product with the lowest standby power level available.

 Back to Top